supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

 title: Overview
 ---

-# Patient
+# Patients

-A Patient refers to the client or learner who is served by an ABA Provider.
-The Patient profile is where all of a patient’s information is tracked, managed and viewed.
-Although some of these records or fields will really be populated for the first time during the intake process - through CRM – they will be further handled and updated here.
+A Patient refers to the client or learner who is serviced by an ABA Provider.
+The patient profile is where all of a patient’s information is tracked, managed and viewed.

 ## Create a Patient Contact

 There are 2 Contact Main Forms.
-The "Contact Type" fied in the header sets the form as either Patient, Practitioner, or Related Person.
+The 'Contact Type' fied in the header sets the form as either Patient, Practitioner, or Related Person.

-The Contact Main Form for a Patient is divided into multiple tabs for an organized view of the complete Patient record.
+The Contact Main Form for a Patient is divided into multiple tabs for an organized view of the complete patient record.

-- The **Profile Info** tab is for general Patient Information, usually collected upon intake.
+- The **Profile Info** tab is for general patient information, usually collected upon intake.
 This tab is divided into a few sections:
     - *General Information* - Enter the patient’s legal name in the First Name/Last Name fields, and the name they are called in the Known As field.
 Date of birth and gender are tracked here as well.
     - *Patient Addresses* - These are the locations this patient will be serviced at, and/or an address for mail communications.
 Addresses listed here should be specific to the patient whose profile it is added to; locations such as the organization’s office or a school would be added as a general service location in the Setup area.
 [Read more about addresses](AdminSetup/Location.md).
     - *Related Contacts* - This is a list of any people that you are in contact with regarding the patient – parent/s, other guardian, school personnel, etc. The Patient's primary contacts display first.
 [Read more about how to connect the Patient to other Contacts](Connection.md).